 Nominal variables included ward (Q2), school type (Q3), household language (Q4), SBOE awareness (Q5), knowledge of role (Q7), expected channels (Q9), and trust in education information (Q12).
 Ordinal variables included self-reported familiarity (Q6, 1 to 5) and ease of understanding (Q10, 1 to 5).
 Two checkbox items (Q8, Q11) were recoded as binary variables for frequency analysis.
 A derived language group variable (English vs. non-English) from Q4 enabled the independent-samples t-test for H2.

-H1 (ward × awareness) was tested with a chi-squared test of independence, with Cramér's V reported as an effect size against the degrees-of-freedom benchmarks in Kim (2017).
-H2 (language × ease of understanding) was tested with an independent-samples t-test, with Levene's test for equal variances and Cohen's (1992) thresholds for the effect; Funder and Ozer (2019) is reported alongside as a contemporary check.
-H3 (familiarity vs. knowledge) was assessed descriptively by comparing Q6 with the share who correctly identified the SBOE's role (Q7).
-The 41 open-ended responses (Q13) were inductively coded for themes.
+H1 used a chi-squared test of independence with Cramér's V. H2 used an independent-samples t-test with Levene's test for equal variances; Cohen's (1992) thresholds interpret the effect.
+H3 was assessed descriptively by comparing Q6 with the share who correctly identified the SBOE's role (Q7).
+The 41 open-ended responses (Q13) were inductively coded.

 Participation was voluntary and anonymous.
 The informed-consent page described the purpose, risks, benefits, and data-handling procedures of the study, and proceeding past it constituted consent.
 No personally identifying information was collected.
 The dataset will be retained by the author for the duration of the course and then destroyed.